Jesse Bogdonoff: Scandal

 The ensuing scandal resulted in the resignation of the deputy prime minister and education minister of Tonga, and there were calls to impeach other ministers.
-The government proceeded to sue Bogdonoff and all the parties involved in the transaction for fraud and negligence.
-Without admitting guilt of any fraud, Bogdonoff settled his part of the lawsuit in 2004.He agreed to pay Tonga $US100,000, a percentage of his income until 2014, and 50 per cent of the proceeds of any future book or movie deal about his time as court jester, plus any gambling winnings or inheritance.
+The Tongan government proceeded to sue Bogdonoff and all the parties involved in the transaction for fraud and negligence.
+Without admitting guilt of any fraud, Bogdonoff settled his part of the lawsuit in 2004.
+He agreed to pay Tonga US$100,000, a percentage of his income until 2014, and 50 per cent of the proceeds of any future book or movie deal about his time as court jester, plus any gambling winnings or inheritance.

 Post-scandal life

 As of 2006, Bogdonoff has not been to Tonga since 2004 due to his history there.
 That year, under the name Jesse Dean, he founded the Open Window Institute of Emotional Freedom in Sonoma County, California, offering classes in hypnosis and using hypnosis to aid in recovery from post traumatic stress.

 In 2009, the scandal was turned into a play by writer Joseph Silovsky.